How can I find out more information about my yearly pension statement?29 April 2020 Back to results

 We only show growth rates adjusted for inflation within our statements and key features.
 There are a few exceptions where this is optional, for example drawdown pensions.
 We've also reduced the maximum growth rates we use.

 We've made these changes to meet new regulations from the Financial Conduct Authority, the Department for Work and Pensions and the Financial Reporting Council which came into force for all providers on 6 April 2014.

-Inflation is a persistent increase in the price of goods and services over a period of time meaning that as costs go up and the pound in your pocket buys less.
-When we give you an illustration of the pension you could get in the future, we take inflation of 2.50% a year into account.
+Inflation is a persistent increase in the price of goods and services over a period of time meaning that as costs go up the pound in your pocket buys less.
+When we give you an illustration of the pension you could get in the future, we take inflation into account.
 This shows you how it could affect your pension savings, investments and what your future pension could be in ‘today's’ money.